Transaction Isolation

 Concurrency Control

-Stoolap uses optimistic concurrency control:
+Stoolap uses optimistic concurrency control with lock-free design:

-1. Transactions proceed without acquiring locks for reading
+1. Transactions proceed without acquiring any locks

-3. If a conflict is detected, the transaction is aborted
+4. If a conflict is detected, the transaction is aborted

-Conflict Detection
+Write-Write Conflict Detection

 Implementation Details